appvia/tako/docs/reference/config-params.md

 # Configuration

+Kev leverages the Docker Compose specification to configure and prepare an application for deployment in Kubernetes.

+## Project wide configuration

+Project wide configuration is OPTIONAL and can be defined in one (or more) of the source compose files used to initialise the project.

+It will be applied against all environments unless a specific environment overrides a setting with its own value.

+## Environment configuration

-Kev leverages Docker Compose specification to configure and prepare an application for deployment in Kubernetes.
-Environment configuration lives in a dedicated docker compose override file, which automatically gets applied to the project's source sdocker compose files at `render` phase.
+Environment configuration lives in a dedicated docker compose override file.
+This automatically gets applied to the project's source docker compose files at the `render` phase.

+Any project wide configuration found will be overridden by environment specific values.

 ### Component level configuration

 Configuration is divided into the following groups of parameters:

 * [Component](#-component)
 * [Workload](#-workload)
 * [Service](#-service)